 Syrian Feminists’ Call to International Organizations

 A member of theSyrian Women’s Political Movement, Rouba Mhaissen, recently tried to summarizethe Syrian feminist movement’s asks to the international community in a briefing she gave the Security Council on September 28.
-She stressed the importance of not separating Syrian women’s suffering and the political solution being negotiated under UN supervision.
-She noted that a stable solution should be based on resolving fundamental issues that affect women in particular, like the issue of detainees and forcibly disappeared individuals held by the Assad regime.
-Another such issue is that question of Syrian women’s rights to return to their homes in the cities and villages they are displaced from, especially as many women have become the breadwinners of their families since their husbands were killed or disappeared.
+She stressed the importance of not separating Syrian women’s suffering and the general political solution being negotiated under UN supervision.
+She noted that a stable solution should be based on resolving fundamental issues that affect women in particular, such as the issue of detainees and forcibly disappeared individuals held by the Assad regime.
+Another such issue is the question of Syrian women’s rights to return to their homes in the cities and villages from which they have been displaced, especially as many women have become the breadwinners of their families after their husbands were killed or disappeared.